Our rating: (3.8/5)

 If not printing a receipt, you can email or text one asking for feedback.

-Square’s complimentary analytics are frankly excellent.
-They’re fully accessed in Square’s browser ‘Dashboard’ – the Restaurants app just has what is useful there.
+They’re fully accessible in Square’s browser ‘Dashboard’.
+The Restaurants POS app just has what is useful there.

 Some of the things you can analyse in detail through Dashboard include: sales trends, payment methods, discounts, modifier sales, labour vs sales analyses, service charges, voids and gift cards.

-The cash drawer is managed in the iPad app, where you start the day confirming the amount of cash, and close the till at the end of the day when you can verify the amount left in the till (note: these are Plus plan features).
+The cash drawer is managed in the iPad app.
+Here, you start the day by confirming the current cash total and close the day by verifying the amount left in the till.

 The Square for Restaurants app allows you to view: